PabloBros/Herring-GSL/README.md

 # Herring-GSL
-## Statistics about herring stock in the Gulf of St Lawrence
+## Statistics about herring stocks in the Gulf of St Lawrence